 Frequently Asked Questions

-Do I need a commissary kitchen for a food truck in Massachusetts?
+Do I need a commissary for a Massachusetts food truck?

 How much does it cost to start a food truck in Massachusetts?